rhviana/sdia/README.md

 The objective of this validation was not to benchmark raw throughput, but to prove architectural correctness, deterministic behavior, and measurable governance impact under controlled conditions.

-What is GDCR ?
+What is (GDCR™) ?
 -----------------------------------

-Gateway Domain-Centric Routing (GDCR) is a vendor-agnostic architectural pattern that routes API traffic based on business domain and business process
+Gateway Domain-Centric Routing (GDCR™) is a vendor-agnostic architectural pattern that routes API traffic based on business domain and business process
 (e.g., Sales (O2C), Finance (R2R), Logistics (LE)) instead of backend endpoints.

 This routing logic is applied consistently across both the Gateway layer and the Orchestration layer.